LukasGrebe/ha-addons/README.md

 2. In the overflow menu click "Repositories"
 3. Add `https://github.com/LukasGrebe/ha-addons/`
 4. Wait for the ebusd Add-on to show up or click reload in the same overflow menu
-5. Install eBUSd.  eBUSd Edge is also available if you want to be on the bleeding edge.
-PLEASE NOTE: eBUSd Edge is untested and may be broken.
+5. Install eBUSd.
-6. Follow Documentation, Setup and Install of the Add-on
+6. 6.
+Follow Documentation, Setup and Install of the Add-on

 ## [ebusd](https://github.com/LukasGrebe/ha-addons/tree/main/ebusd)